ml4ai/automates/documentation/reports/m1_architecture_report/introduction.md

    ontologies, and specifics about variable ranges, units, confidence scores, etc. Variable mentions identified in comments can be linked to mentions in the documents.
-Machine reading also extracts the context of equations, also linking and grounding mentions of variables in equations.
+Machine reading also extracts the context of equations, grounding mentions of variables in equations.
 3. The *Equation Reading* pipeline extracts equations from PDFs, first identifying the LaTeX source code that could produce the equation image, and then mapping the LaTeX representation to a symbolic math